-The seeds for the Solar Bear Ride were sown on a cold winter’s night about five years ago.
+The seeds for the Solar Bear Ride were sown on a cold winter’s night about seven years ago.
 Two guys, Carl Karpinski and David Welch, were sitting next to one another at a basketball game at R.J.
 Reynolds High.
 Both men enjoy cycling; both have screws loose, too, which helps.
 Out of the blue, Welch turned to Karpinski and said “You know what’d be fun?
 Riding our bikes to the beach.”

 And so it began.

 That year and over the next few, they coerced friends and family to come along.
 David’s brother Philip, Jim Vaughan and Fred Williams joined in.
 This year, they convinced a man named Jim Olson, a triathlete, that he should come, too.
-And for comic relief, they extended an invitation to me as well.
+And for comic relief, they extended an invitation to Scott Sexton as well.
 As the plan evolved – the 2013 version was also expanded to run across the entire state – it was decided that we might be able to do accomplish something other than wearing ourselves out.
 On New Year’s Day 2013, an annual fundraiser called the Polar Bear Ride that benefits Cancer Services of Winston-Salem, was cancelled due to poor weather.

 Thus, the Solar Bear Ride was born.